zhong-j-yu/rekex/doc/UsersGuide.md

 But then we can safely refactor `Member` without breaking the grammar.
-We can do this progressively until all datatypes, particularly the root datatype, contain only the information we need from ASTs.
+We can do this progressively until all datatypes, particularly the root datatype, contain only the information we need in ASTs.

 ## Ctors as pure functions